plantbreeding/BrAPI/Specification/README.md

 HTTP error codes are used as required, e.g., 200 for ok, 404 for page not found, 401 for not authorized, 501 for not implemented, 201 for created in a PUT, 202 for request received but not yet processed, etc.

+All capturable errors should be responded to with the appropriate HTTP error code and a well forumlated JSON structure that includes a message describing the error.
+The error code is intedended as a debugging tool for the service provider.
+An example:

++ Response 400 (application/json)
+        {
+            "metadata" : {
+                 "pagination": {
+                    "pageSize":0,
+                    "currentPage":0,
+                    "totalCount":0,
+                    "totalPages":0
+                },
+                "status" : [ {
+                    "message": "Unable to parse POST request",
+                    "code" : ""
+                } ],
+                "datafiles": []
+            },
+            "result": {}
+        }

 ### API call categories:
 Scope: "CORE", "PHENOTYPING", "GENOTYPING", "OTHER".
 Status: "STABLE", "ACCEPTED", "IN DISCUSSION", "SUGGESTED".